diku-dk/futhark-book/language.rst

     let physicists_pi: f64 = 4.0

-A value definition is semantically similar to a function that ignores its argument and always returns the same value.
-Top-level definitions are declared in strict order, and a definition may refer *only* to those names that have been defined before it occurs.
-This means that circular definitions are not permitted.
+Top-level definitions are declared in order, and a definition may refer *only* to those names that have been defined before it occurs.
+This means that circular and recursive definitions are not permitted.
 We will return to function definitions in :ref:`size-annotations` and :ref:`polymorphism`, where we will look at more advanced features, such as parametric polymorphism and implicit size parameters.

 .. admonition:: Exercise: Simple Futhark programming
    :class: exercise